LLM4Eval/llm4eval/challenge.md

 The task is, by providing to the participants the datasets that include quereis, documents, and query-document file, to ask LLMs to generate a score [0, 1, 2, 3] indicating the relevancy of query to document.

 ## How to participate?
-- In order to get to the leaderboard please register your team here.
+- Teams do not need the registration before the submission, you will need to register your team when you are submissing your results using the Google Form link provided in the [Submission](#submission) section.
 - The datasets, baselines and evaluation scripts are available in the following repository: [https://github.com/llm4eval/LLMJudge](https://github.com/llm4eval/LLMJudge)
 - Email us if you have any questions: [hossein.rahmani.22@ucl.ac.uk](mailto:hossein.rahmani.22@ucl.ac.uk)